-- All vegetables must be exhibited in appropriate containers (see below). - When selecting vegetables for exhibit, uniform color and stage of maturity should be considered.
-Vegetables should be clean with no insect damage and be blemish free. - Youth can use white paper plates or white cardboard boxes, unless other containers are listed under specific divisions.
+- All vegetables must be exhibited in appropriate containers (see below). - Each type of vegetable included in the display must be in the correct amount. - When selecting vegetables for exhibit, uniform color and stage of maturity should be considered.
+Vegetables should be clean with no insect damage and be blemish free. - PLEASE NOTE: STIFF PAPER PLATES (CHINET STYLE) ARE REQUIRED.
+FLOPPY PAPER PLATES ARE NOT ACCEPTABLE. - Harvesting and Preparing Vegetables for Exhibit, Bulletin ISU 4H 0462.
+A link to download this is found at gcffy.org